michal-bures/konkr_data/ai-chatter/default.md

 - To the death then!
 - Good, I didn't REALLY want to surrender anyway!
 - Fine then.
 Bring it!
-- I'm gonna make you eat your own teeth!
 - Let's get on with it then.

 > surrender declined, much weaker, truce, not hostile